-- a. "fish" means all species of living marine resources whether processed or not that are under the competence of the IATTC; - b. "fishing" means searching for, attracting, locating, catching, taking or harvesting fish or any activity which can reasonably be expected to result in the attracting, locating, catching, taking or harvesting of fish in the IATTC Convention area: - c. "fishing related activities" means any operation in support of, or in preparation for, fishing, including the landing, packaging, processing, transshipping or transporting of fish that have not been previously landed at a port, as well as the provisioning of personnel, fuel, gear and other supplies at sea; - d. "illegal, unreported and unregulated fishing", hereinafter referred as IUU fishing, refers to the activities set out in paragraph 3 (subpoints 1 to 3) of the of the FAO International Plan of Action to Prevent, Deter and Eliminate Illegal, Unreported and Unregulated Fishing; - e. "port" includes offshore terminals and other installations for landing, transshipping, packaging, processing, refueling or resupplying; and - f. "vessel" means any vessel, ship of another type or boat used for, equipped to be used for, or intended to be used for, fishing or fishing related activities.
+- a. "fish" means all species of living marine resources whether processed or not that are under the competence of the IATTC; - b. "fishing" means searching for, attracting, locating, catching, taking or harvesting fish or any activity which can reasonably be expected to result in the attracting, locating, catching, taking or harvesting of fish in the IATTC Convention area; - c. "fishing related activities" means any operation in support of, or in preparation for, fishing, including the landing, packaging, processing, transshipping or transporting of fish that have not been previously landed at a port, as well as the provisioning of personnel, fuel, gear and other supplies at sea; - d. "illegal, unreported and unregulated fishing", hereinafter referred as IUU fishing, refers to the activities set out in paragraph 1 of IATTC Resolution C-05-07 to establish a List of Vessels presumed to have carried out Illegal, Unreported and Unregulated Fishing in the Eastern Pacific Ocean, as may be amended from time to time; - e. \"port" includes offshore terminals and other installations for landing, transshipping, packaging, processing, refueling or resupplying; and - f. "vessel" means any vessel, ship of another type or boat used for, equipped to be used for, or intended to be used for, fishing or fishing related activities.